-Last year we surveyed online faculty at the end of the fall and spring semesters, and the feedback we received was both helpful and informative.
-Many of your questions and concerns were echoed by several other faculty members.
+Each year we survey online faculty at the end of the fall and spring semesters, and the feedback we receive is both helpful and informative.
+Many of your questions and concerns are echoed by other faculty members.
 With this page we have tried to address those common concerns and let you know where we are and where we are headed with these important issues.
 These topics are listed below under their respective categories.
 Click on any topic to see our comments.
 If you have any specific questions about these responses please contact us and we will be happy to help.

 Yes, this is something we have in place now.
-ETSU supports two systems, Wimba and Adobe Connect which you can use to conference with one student or a large group.
+ETSU is transitioning from Adobe Connect and Wimba to a single system: WebEx, which you can use to conference with one student or a large group.
 All you need is a computer with a microphone.
 Call us or sign up for one of our workshops to get started.

 Yes!
 We have a series of Teaching Online workshops through the semester.
 These workshops cover a range of subjects and are intended to promote discussion and consideration of best-practices.
 These aren’t lectures on what button to push, they are discussions on best-practices, common issues online instructors face and hopefully creative solutions.
 Interaction is encouraged.
 You can register for upcoming workshops on the calendar (eLearning category) or on our website.